 Convertible debt is when a business borrows money from an investor or investor group and the collective agreement is to convert the debt to equity in the future.

 A merchant cash advance is the opposite of a small business loan in terms of affordability and structure.
 While this is a quick way to obtain capital, cash advances should be a last resort because of their high expense.
-Many of the top merchant services offer this option, so check with your provider to see if this could be a form of capital to explore
+Many of the best credit card processing services offer this option, so check with your provider to see if this could be a form of capital to explore

-“A merchant cash advance is where a financial provider extends a lump-sum amount of financing and then buys the rights to a portion of your credit and debit card sales,” said Priyanka Prakash, lending and credit expert at Fundera.
+“A merchant cash advance is where a financial provider extends a lump-sum amount of financing and then buys the rights to a portion of your credit and debit card sales,” said Priyanka Prakash, technical writer at Amazon Web Services.
 “Every time the merchant processes a credit or debit card sale, the provider takes a small cut of the sale until the advance is paid back.”

 Prakash says that while this appears to be convenient, cash advances can be very expensive and troublesome to your company’s cash flow.
 If you can’t qualify for a small business loan or any of the options above, only then should you consider this option.

 Microloans (or microfinancing) are small loans given to entrepreneurs who have little to no collateral.
 Microloans sometimes have restrictions on how you can spend the money, but they typically cover operational costs and working capital for equipment, furniture and supplies.
-One example of a small business microlender is Kabbage, which offers microloans of $2,000 to $250,00.
+One example of a small business microlender is Accion, which offers microloans of $5,000 to $100,000.
 Another example are SBA microloans administered by nonprofit organizations.

-Startups can enjoy a few key benefits in securing funding from a nontraditional source, according to Serkes.
-She believes that with alternative loans, a business owner gets a strong, invested partner who can introduce them to new clients, analysts, media and other contacts.
+Startups can enjoy a few key benefits in securing funding from a nontraditional source.
+With alternative loans, a business owner gets a strong, invested partner who can introduce them to new clients, analysts, media and other contacts.

 These are some other benefits of working with a nontraditional lender.